C2SM/iconarray/README.md

         conda env update -n {YOUR_ENVIRONMENT} -f env/environment.yml
         ```

-    2. Afterwards, you should re-export the latest `environment.yml` file of your environment like this (assuming you are using the [MeteoSwiss-blueprint](https://github.com/MeteoSwiss-APN/mch-python-blueprint.git)):
+    2. You can then re-export an updated ``environment.yml`` file of your environment:

         ```bash
-        cd {YOUR_PROJECT_DIRECTORY}
         conda activate {YOUR_ENVIRONMENT}
-        conda env export | grep -v "^prefix: " > requirements/environment.yml
+        conda env export | grep -v "^prefix: " > environment.yml
         ```

-    Alternatively, you can also update your own environment.yml file manually, according to [env/environment.yml](env/environment.yml).
+ - Alternatively, you can also update your own environment.yml file manually, according to [env/environment.yml](env/environment.yml).

 ### ICON GRIB Definitions